 Customers order and pay for your book online through stores like Amazon, Barnes & Noble or wholesale book networks including Ingram or Baker & Taylor.

 We print, bind and package the order—even if it’s just one copy.

 Printed books are shipped back to the retailer or wholesaler for fulfillment to their buyers.
 We collect the payment, deduct all printing and selling costs, and pay you the net sales.

 And now that dream has come true – thanks to Oba Kunta’s Print On Demand (POD) program.
-Utilizing the latest in digital printing and modern logistics, indie authors can sell their printed book at Amazon, Barnes & Noble and dozens of other stores.
+Utilizing the latest in digital printing and modern logistics, indie authors can sell their printed book at Amazon, Barnes & Noble, Kobo and dozens of other stores.

 While it’s fast and easy for readers around the world to order your book, the process is a little more complicated behind the scenes.
 Rest assured that Oba Kunta is doing all of the heavy, technical lifting, but it’s important that authors who elect to purchase Print On Demand understand how they can take full advantage of this powerful selling program.